 You might have noticed we didn’t get any latitude/longitude location information, but we did get a “place” column with less exact, textualized location information.
 Non-coordinate location data needs to be geocoded, which in this case means using a geocoder to geoparse the reported locations and assign lat/long values to them.
 Different programs do this to greater or lesser success.
 Tableau, for instance, has a hard time interpolating a set of locations if it’s not at a consistent geographical level (city, state, etc.).
 For that reason, I generated latitude and longitude information with the Google geocoder following this Programming Historian lesson, and then inputted that information into Tableau for mapping.
 There’s plenty of good mapping tools out there that you can feel free to use: the key here is getting specific, accurate location information from the list of place names in the dataset.

-We do, however, have a bunch of additional files that also have some interesting information.
+TweetSets provides additional files from the Hurricane Irma dataset.
+These data files are available for the full dataset only, not our limited subset.
+To access the files for the full dataset, return to TweetSets and select Hurricane Irma.
+Do not enter any criteria to limit the dataset (this means all tweets are included).
+Click Preview and then look at the available files.
+You can also go directly to the full dataset page.
+These additional files have some interesting information about the tweets.
 While the tweet IDs file focuses on specific tweets, the nodes, edges, mentions, and users files give information on how these tweets fit together, and all these files can be correlated to create another robust, linked dataset.

 If you are unfamiliar with social network analysis, it might be worthwhile to check out one of Scott Weingart’s “Demystifying Networks” series to familiarize yourself with the basic linguistic and visual vocabularies.
 If you have done so, you will recognize that the TweetSets outputs show us some basic information that can be used to reconstruct a social network.
 The edges file shows us who is tweeting to whom; the nodes files associates user names with ID numbers; and the top mentions and users files do the same, but for the most actively mentioned and most actively tweeting users.